 This is because newer diesel vehicles now have higher tax, which can cost almost as much as the fuel savings you could make in a year, and there are worries over air pollution that can be caused by diesels.
 Checking out car tax prices can help you understand if potential car purchases are affected by tax prices.

 It is also true that a diesel vehicle will typically cost more than the equivalent petrol car.
 Diesel fuel also costs more than petrol.
 So you will need to work out if this saving in fuel consumption will offset the extra expense of a diesel car and its running costs.
-For example, if you drive a diesel car more than 12,000 miles in a year, you could recoup £1,000 in a couple of years.
+For example, if you drive a diesel car more than 12,000 miles in a year, you could recoup a thousand dollars in a couple of years.

 That means that if most of your journeys are local and your mileage is small, a small petrol car might make more financial sense.
 Especially if you are the kind of person who likes to drive a car until it dies.
-Also, keep in mind that newer diesels have a special filter fitted to help prevent pollution.
+Also, keep in mind that newer types of diesel have a special filter fitted to help prevent pollution.
 It is called a diesel particulate filter or DPF.
 These can clog if the vehicle is not regularly used on a motorway and is costly to fix or replace.
-That said, you might be able to find some cheap car parts online uk if your DPF does need changing.
+That said, you might be able to find some cheap car parts online uk or U.S if your DPF does need changing.

 In conclusion, if you do not use motorways regularly, a diesel might not be for you.